GetMetaMap/metamap-android-sdk/docs/metamap-android-version.md

 If you have an issue or ideas to improve MetaMap's Android SDK, please look at our [issues](https://github.com/GetMetaMap/metamap-android-sdk/issues) page to see if your issue has been reported or to add your own.

+# Version 3.22.1
+###### 03 June 2022

+#### Bug Fixes
+* Fixed `IllegalStateException` A recording is already in progress.
+Previous recordings must be stopped before a new recording can be started.
+* Document icon fix in the hint screen
+* Fixed ProgressBar overlap on email code submission screen
+* Translations fixed on the first screen for Bank, Work, Payroll Data and CustomInput products

 # Version 3.22.0
 ###### 27 May 2022